SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Related Work

 \subsection{Text-Based Person Search}

+Text-based person search was first introduced by \cite{gnarnn}, which identifies person images in a gallery using only textual queries.
+Fundamentally, the task represents a critical application of multi-modal fusion, where the integration of heterogeneous data sources (visual and textual modalities) becomes essential for enhanced understanding and analysis capabilities.
+Early works utilized pre-processing methods to obtain external cues such as person segmentation \cite{vitaa} and human body landmarks \cite{verbalNet}.
+The evolution towards sophisticated fusion architectures has become crucial, as multi-view fusion combining complementary information from multiple sources shows significant promise for enhancing prediction accuracy and robustness in cross-modal tasks \cite{qian2025survey}.

-Text-based person search(TBPS) is first introduced by \cite{gnarnn}, which identifies person images in gallery only using a textual query.
-Following it, early works use pre-task to obtain external cues like segmentation \cite{vitaa}, human body landmarks\cite{verbalNet}.
-Today, most recent works tend to design end-to-end frameworks based on attention mechanism\cite{gnarnn, nafs, cfine, safaNet, ivt, acsa}.
-It is critical for TBPS to preform image-text interaction based on cross-modal attention.
-Existing methods can be broadly classified into attention-explicit and attention-implicit methods.
-Attention-explicit methods\cite{gnarnn, nafs, cfine, acsa}focus on design specific attention modules according to their multi-granularity and multi-level strategies.
-NAFS\cite{nafs} conducts cross-modal alignments over full-scale features with a Contextual Non-local Attention module.
-CFine \cite{cfine} utilizes cross-attention for multi-grained global feature learning, with the knowledge transfer from CLIP model, they achieve impressive performance on the benchmarks.
-For attention-implicit methods\cite{safaNet,ivt}, they utilize their parameters shared transformer-based models to align cross-modal semantics implicitly.
-SafaNet\cite{safaNet} proposes a semantic-aligned feature aggregation network.
-They utilize cross-modal parameters sharing Multi-head Attention module following the backbone to enhance the extracted image-text features further.
-However, in contrast to performing in-depth cross attention with a generalized task-driven, these existing methods' fine-grained interactions do not implement enough cross-interaction with generalised performance.
+In recent years, end-to-end frameworks based on attention mechanisms \cite{safaNet, ivt, acsa} have become prevalent, addressing the fundamental challenge of semantic mismatch between features of different modalities.
+Cross-modal attention is critical for performing image-text interaction, where advanced fusion strategies must consider the unique attributes of cross-modal matching tasks \cite{xie2025multiscale}.
+Existing methods can be broadly classified into attention-explicit and attention-implicit approaches.
+Attention-explicit methods \cite{gong2024crossmodal, acsa} design specific attention modules according to multi-granularity and multi-level strategies, implementing early fusion techniques that combine features at the input level.
+For example, NAFS \cite{nafs} conducts cross-modal alignments over full-scale features with a contextual non-local attention module, while CFine \cite{cfine} utilizes cross-attention for multi-grained global feature learning, achieving impressive results through knowledge transfer from the CLIP \cite{clip} model.
+In contrast, attention-implicit methods \cite{safaNet, ivt} utilize transformer-based models with shared parameters to align cross-modal semantics implicitly, representing late fusion approaches that combine decisions from individual modality-specific models \cite{qian2025survey}.
+However, compared to performing in-depth cross-attention with task-driven approaches, existing methods face challenges in addressing information asymmetry problems and do not implement sufficient cross-interaction with generalized performance, highlighting the need for more sophisticated fusion techniques that enhance feature integration and establish deeper connections between global structure and local details \cite{xie2025multiscale}.